Chenonceau

 The Maze and Farm

-A yew maze sits to the north of the main gardens.
-Nearby, the working farm attached to the estate keeps animals and grows vegetables, and is particularly interesting for visitors with children.
+A yew maze sits north of the main gardens.
+The working farm attached to the estate keeps animals and grows vegetables used in the on-site kitchen; it is one of the better features for families with young children who need a break from interiors.

 The Wax Museum

-A small museum in the outbuildings uses wax figures to tell the story of the chateau’s principal owners.
-It is undemanding and gives a useful narrative structure if you visit before entering the main building.
+A small museum in the outbuildings uses wax figures to narrate the chateau’s ownership history.
+It is modest but gives a useful chronological structure if you visit before entering the main building rather than after.

 Where to Eat

-The chateau grounds include an on-site restaurant and a self-service cafeteria, both run by the estate.
-The restaurant serves a set menu of Loire Valley cooking – river fish, goat’s cheese from the Touraine, local wines – at lunch; the cafeteria handles lighter fare for those wanting a quick break.
-Quality at both is reasonable for the location.
+The chateau grounds include a full restaurant and a self-service cafeteria, both run by the estate.
+The restaurant serves a set lunch menu of Loire Valley cooking: river fish, goat’s cheese from the Touraine, local wines from Montlouis and Vouvray.
+The cafeteria handles lighter fare.
+Quality at both is reasonable for a heritage site catering to large numbers.

 Where to Stay

-Amboise, on the Loire itself, has hotels across most price ranges and makes a convenient base for visiting several chateaux in a single trip.
-The town is also worth exploring for its own chateau and the former residence of Leonardo da Vinci at the Clos Luce.
+Amboise, on the Loire itself, has hotels across a wider price range and makes a practical base for covering several chateaux in a single trip.
+The town has its own Royal Chateau and the Clos Luce, where Leonardo da Vinci spent his final years under the patronage of Francis I.

 Boat Trips on the Cher

 During the summer season the estate offers rowing-boat hire on the Cher beneath the arches of the chateau.
-Seeing the bridge from water level is a completely different experience from the view on land and is well worth the time.
+Seeing the gallery from water level is a genuinely different experience from looking down at the river from inside, and it is worth 20 minutes of your time if the weather is decent.

 Cycling the Loire Valley